 New York City (est. 1893).

-he and his family moved to the United States.
-Continuing the
+family moved to the United States.
+Continuing the familys

-familys long tradition as stone carvers, Bácsi took
+long tradition as stone carvers, Bácsi took an interest

 or fine detail carver.

-ornamental master designer at Fischer and Jirouch Architectural
+an architectural ornamental master designer at Fischer and Jirouch

-Ornamentation and as a bronze foundryman at the nationally acclaimed
+Architectural Ornamentation and as a bronze foundryman at the